Sergei Sidorsky: Awards and honours

 Sidorski has the title of Honoured Workman of the Industry of the Republic of Belarus.
 He is Doctor of Engineering Sciences and academician at the International Engineering Academy.
 He is an expert in vacuum-plasma technologies and author of more than 40 scientific publications and monographs.
+In 2009, he was honored by Ukrainian president Viktor Yushchenko with the distinction of "Honorary Weapon", for his "significant personal contribution to the development of Ukrainian-Belarusian relations".

 Personal life

 Sidorsky is married and has two daughters.
 Besides Belarusian, he also speaks Russian and German.